apache/doris/docs/en/sql-reference-v2/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md

         * `dynamic_partition.history_partition_num`: Specify the number of historical partitions to be created.
         * `dynamic_partition.reserved_history_periods`: Used to specify the range of reserved history periods.

+    * Data Sort Info

+        The relevant parameters of data sort info are as follows:

+        * `data_sort.sort_type`: the method of data sorting, options: z-order/lexical, default is lexical
+        * `data_sort.col_num`:  the first few columns to sort, col_num muster less than total key counts

 ### Example

 1. Create a detailed model table